 Here are some of the biggest benefits of skipping meals:

-Intermittent Fasting for Cancer and Heart Disease Prevention
+Cancer and Heart Disease Prevention

 Studies have shown that the benefits of caloric restriction can be obtained in ways besides just reducing overall calories (especially by cutting fat) and that some other methods might be more effective.
 One study found that when lab animals were allowed to eat freely on every other day, they actually consumed the same total number of calories as a group that was allowed to eat freely every day.
 The difference was that the group that fasted every other day showed longer life, increased resistance to disease, and improved insulin sensitivity.